 Professor Vasuki Nesiah organized and moderated a discussion between Chinnie Ding and joined Jo Becker, Advocacy Director of the Children’s Rights Division of Human Rights Watch, about the relationship between labor and human rights on April 2, 2014 as part of the panel “Labor Rights as Human Rights.”
 Vasuki Nesiah organized a talk in April 2014 with scholar Andrea Freeman, who spoke on “The Unbearable Whiteness of Milk: Food Oppression and the USDA” at Gallatin.

-Professor Amanda Petrusich’s book, Do Not Sell at Any Price: The Wild, Obsessive Hunt for the World’s Rarest 78rpm Records, was published by Scribner in 2014.
-The book was reviewed in New York Times, and her research process for the book was featured in NYU Stories.
+Professor Petrusich’s book, Do Not Sell at Any Price: The Wild, Obsessive Hunt for the World’s Rarest 78rpm Records, was published by Scribner in 2014.

 Professor Stacy Pies presented a paper, "Free Circulation: Mallarmé's Poetical Economics in "Crise de Vers" at the 40th Annual Nineteenth-Century French Studies Colloquium, held at the University of Puerto Rico in San Juan, Puerto Rico, from October 16-18, 2014.

-Professor Andrew Romig presented “Ridiculing the Emperor: Petrarch and the Legend of Fastrada’s Ring,” Twentieth International Medieval Congress, held in Leeds, England, in July 2013.
+Professor Andrew Romig was awarded a 2014-2015 team-teaching grant from the NYU Humanities Initiative.
+He presented “Ridiculing the Emperor: Petrarch and the Legend of Fastrada’s Ring,” Twentieth International Medieval Congress, held in Leeds, England, in July 2013.
 In February 2014, he gave his paper “Prison and Predestination: The ‘Jailhouse’ Correspondence of Gottschalk of Orbais,” at the Prisons of Stone, Word, and Flesh: Medieval and Early Modern Captivity Conference, held at Brown University, in Providence, RI.
 He presented “Enacting Empathy after the Carolingian Civil War,” at The Fortieth Sewanee Medieval Colloquium: Medieval Emotions, in April 2014, at Sewanee: The University of the South, Sewanee, TN.
 He published “In Praise of the Too-Clement Emperor: The Problem of Forgiveness in the Astronomer’s Vita Hludowici imperatoris” in Speculum: A Journal of Medieval Studies 89.2 (Medieval Academy of America, Spring 2014).
 He won a 2013–2014 faculty fellowship from the NYU Humanities Initiative.

 Professor Barnaby Ruhe was awarded the Visual Arts Award during the 2014 Annual Arts Ovation Award luncheon, held May 8, 2014, in Allentown, PA.